StarNetTz/au2-admin-skeleton-bs5/README.md

 - Full page login authentication
 - I18N localization

-It can serve as basis for implementation of a custom bootstrap based admin theme.
+It can serve as a basis for a custom bootstrap based admin theme.

 To do:
 - demo of validation plugin